effector/effector/docs/typescript/usage-with-effector-react.md

 export * as sessionApi from './session'

-// Types reexports made just for convenience export {Message} from './message' export {Session} from './session'
+// Types reexports made just for convenience export type {Message} from './message' export type {Session} from './session'
 ```

 ### Create a page with the logic